Quentão

-We watched Eduardo Mendonça of Show Brazil! make this at Bahia Street’s first Vashon Island São João celebration.
-I had a summer cold at the time, and when I tasted it, I knew I had the right medicine for my cough!
+I learned how to make this by watching Eduardo Mendonça of Show Brazil! make it at a São João celebration near Seattle.
+I had a summer cold at the time, and when I tasted it, I knew I had the right medicine for anything that ailed me.

 1 C cachaça (you can substitute light rum or even vodka)